 - The Sky Ghost Scholarship is for a woman under the age of 25.
 Applicants for the Sky Ghost Scholarship must be 15 years old by May 1 of the year she applies.

 - If you are at least 25 years old on or before the scholarship deadline (normally March 15), the Mid Kolstad Scholarship may be for you.

-- The Briegleb Scholarship is for a woman of any age to help pay expenses related to attending the Women Soaring Seminar.
-Deadline for this scholarship only is July 15, 2022, for the Seminar to be held at Chilhowee Gliderport, Tennessee.
+- The Briegleb Scholarship is for a woman of any age taking glider lessons, to help pay expenses related to attending the Women Soaring Seminar.
+Deadline for this scholarship is March 15, 2024, for the Seminar to be held in Kansas in July.

 If you want to become a Commercial Glider pilot or CFIG, one of the following scholarships can assist you.